wpendl99/.github/profile/javascript/introduction/introduction.md

 1. Use your browser's debugger.
 For example, if you open Chrome and press `F12` the debugger will display.
 Select the `Console` menu option.
 This will display a JavaScript interpreter where you can write and execute your code.

    ![Browser Debugger](browserDebugger.png)

+## Examples

+You can see an example of all the JavaScript we talk about in this instruction with this [HTML page](introduction.html).